DamianSheldon/Treasure/README.md

 # Treasure
-The treasures I collect in my daily java development.
+The treasures I have accumulated in my daily java development.